Separating Automatic Relations: -Regular Colorability Problem

 over the alphabet $\A_T = \Gamma \cup (\Gamma_\bot \times Q)$. \AP In light of this representation, we will henceforth denote by ``configuration'' any string from the set $\intro*\configs \defeq (\Gamma^* \cdot (\Gamma_\bot \times Q)) \cup (\Gamma^* \cdot (\Gamma \times Q) \cdot \Gamma^*)$.
 The ""initial configuration"" is $(\bot,q_0)$. \AP The ""configuration graph"" of $T$ is the infinite graph $\intro*\confGraph$ having $\configs$ as set of vertices and an edge from $c$ to $c'$, denoted $c \rightarrow c'$, if $c'$ is the configuration of the next step of $T$ starting from $c$.
 Observe that the "configuration graph" $\confGraph$ of any TM $T$ is an effective "automatic graph" (see, e.g., \cite{KL10}).

-\AP We say that a deterministic TM $T$ is ""reversible"" if every node of $\confGraph$ has in-degree at most 1, in other words if the machine is co-deterministic.
+\AP We say that a deterministic TM $T$ is ""reversible"" if every node of $\confGraph$ has in-degree at most 1, in other words if the machine is co-deterministic\footnote{Note that a modern proof of undecidability of the isomorphism problem for automatic structures by Blumensath \cite[\S VIII.
+Theorem 4.3, p.
+396 \& second claim, p.
+398]{blumensath2023MSO} also relies on the use of "reversible" Turing machines.}.
 We say that a TM $T$ is a ""well-founded Reversible Turing Machine"" (\reintro{wf-RTM}) if its "configuration graph" is such that (1) the "initial configuration" has in-degree 0 (2) every node has in-degree and out-degree at most one (3) there are no infinite backward paths $c_1 \leftarrow c_2 \leftarrow \dotsb$ in $\confGraph$.

 \AP Note that every "well-founded Reversible Turing Machine" is deterministic and "reversible" and, moreover, its "configuration graph" is a (possibly infinite) disjoint union of directed paths, which are all finite, or isomorphic to $(\mathbb{N}, +1)$.
 The set of ""reachable configurations"", denoted by $\intro*\Reach$, is the set of all configurations that admit a path from the "initial configuration" in $\confGraph$, for a given TM $T$.
 Such a configuration graph is depicted on \Cref{subfig:config-graph-wf-RTM}.